digitalvectorz/ccarps/Character_Creation.md

 * Lower Class: -15
 * Dirt Poor: -25

 **Social Influence** is measured by the number of people you have in your contact list, and the quality of the contact relationship eg. An Acquaintance (a low quality contact) will accept your call and listen to your request, they may even provide information if asked the right question but the information has a 50% chance of being inaccurate.
 A Friend (an average contact) is like a good friend, you can trust them to tell you what they know but they have limited access to high level information, and generally will not get into harms way for you.
 A Confidant (a high quality contact) will have good access to information and be trustworthy and reliable and will defend you at his or her own risk up to but not including risk of his or her own life.
-You can only take *three* contacts
+By default, you can only take *three* contacts and you cannot spend or receive more than 15 points.

 * -15 points: Arch-nemesis
 * -10 points: Nemesis